briancavalier/helikopter/README.md

-# :helicopter: Helicopter
+# :helicopter: helikopter

-Helicopter is an architecture for interactive web applications.
-It adds algebraic effects and composable handlers to an Elm-like reactive architecture.
+Helikopter is an architecture for interactive web applications.
+It adds well-typed, testable effects and composable action handlers to an Elm-like reactive architecture.